|Population:||5.3 million, according to the ONS census of March 2011|

 |Coast:||The eastern border of Yorkshire is it's 45 mile long coastline, looking out onto the North Sea.
 It includes the popular holiday spots of Whitby (the landing spot of Dracula in Bram Stoker's novel), Bridlington, Robin Hood Bay and Hornsea (well known in the surfing community).
 Many, such as Scarborough (our largest holiday resort), have been awarded the Blue Flag label for sustainability.|

-Yorkshire has two National Parks: the Yorkshire Dales and the North York Moors,
+Yorkshire has two complete National Parks within its boundaries: the Yorkshire Dales and the North York Moors,

 respectively.
 Together they